radicle-dev/radicle-surf/README.md

 ## Contributing

-To get started on contributing you can check out our [devloping guide](./DEVELOPMENT.md), and also our [LICENSE](./LICENSE) file.
+To get started on contributing you can check out our [developing guide](./DEVELOPMENT.md), and also our [LICENSE](./LICENSE) file.

 ## The Community